 Static thinking is dogmatic.
 Taking status quo for granted with fixed values shuts out alternative perspectives and scenarios.
-It leads to the naive arrogance that one can understand and manipulate complex systems.
+It leads to the naive arrogance (or fatal conceit) that complex systems can be centrally manipulated and optimized.

 Dynamic thinking is positive-sum.
 Winners win by creating something new, growing the pie.
 Competition is each person finding new ways to contribute, each creating more overall.

 Dynamic thinking is opportunity seeking.
-It takes calculated risks weighted against benefits using available knowledge.
+It is scientific optimism: taking calculated risks weighted against benefits using available knowledge.

 Dynamic thinking is idealistic.
 Applied to methods as well as to goals, it encourages thinking outside the box about what is possible.
 Yet dynamic thinking tempers this idealism with respect for the limits of knowledge that comes from realizing that well-functioning complex systems, both physical and social, are decentralized.